Debt Recovery Services

 If a debtor is not prepared to pay the due debt despite our efforts at pre-action stage, the team can take the next step in the legal collection process and issue a county court claim.

 Should legal action become necessary, we can also claim interest and costs/compensation if your terms & conditions allow.
+Even if your terms and conditions do not allow for it or you do not have any terms in place we can still claim additional costs, interest and compensation for business to business debts.
+More detail on the Late Payment of Commercial Debts process can be found here.
 Achieving cost effective debt recovery is one of our aims and this is reflected in the fees we charge for issuing court action.

 If your debtor does not respond to the county court claim or accepts liability, we can enter a county court judgment (CCJ) capable of enforcement.